AkinaAcct/DoLD/README.md

+# DoLD

-# DoLL - Deploy DoL locally with one click
+Download DoL and other variants with one click

 > [!CAUTION]
 > WIP.
 Use at your own risk.

 ## Description

-This script helps you deploy [DoL](https://degreesoflewdity.miraheze.org/) locally.
+This script helps you download [DoL](https://degreesoflewdity.miraheze.org/) automaticly.

 ## Usage